MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-H-Passenger-Vessels/part-76-Fire-Protection-Equipment/subpart-76.33-Smoke-Detection-System-Details/section-76.33-15.md

 ##### § 76.33-15 Piping. #####

-(a) Individual pipes must be not less than3/4-inch standard pipe size.
+(a) Individual pipes must be not less than 3/4-inch standard pipe size.

 (b) All piping, valves, and fittings of ferrous materials must be protected inside and outside against corrosion unless specifically approved otherwise by the Commandant.